Flush the Fashion: Background

 The album's ten tracks touch on themes such as the loss of identity, taking on other roles, and the usual Alice Cooper-esque dementia.
 This is evident even in the lyrics of Flush the Fashion's cover songs (for example the "Clones" single).
 Cooper also performs several "story" songs, presenting a series of intriguing vignettes in lieu of more traditional subject matter.
 By the time of Flush the Fashion, after a much-publicized stint in a sanitarium in 1977 for alcoholism and subsequent sobriety, Cooper had secretly developed a heavy addiction to cocaine, although, unlike his subsequent three studio albums, Cooper has some recollection – if not perfect – of making Flush the Fashion.

+The cover art is believed to have been created by Cooper himself as a response to learning the budget allocated for the album’s artwork.
+Upon discovering that approximately $5,000 was to be spent, Cooper reportedly went into the studio bathroom, inscribed the album’s title into the wall of a cubicle with a knife, and instructed Warner Brothers to photograph the inscription for use as the album cover.

 Cooper did tour the album through the United States and Mexico City during 1980, playing "Clones (We're All)", "Pain", "Model Citizen", "Grim Facts", "Talk Talk", "Dance Yourself to Death" and "Nuclear Infected" on a regular basis.
 The first four songs remained part of the setlist for the Special Forces tour a year later.
 Since 1982, songs from Flush the Fashion, as with all of Cooper's albums from between 1976 and 1983, have rarely been performed live.
 The only cases have been: